EmpyrNetwork/empyr_web/readme.md

                 cardNumber: {
                         selector: undefined,                // The selector to use for the cardNumber container.
                         placeHolder:  undefined        // The placeholder text to use.
+                },
+                expirationDate: {
+                        selector: undefined,                // The selector to use for the expiration container.
+                        placeHolder:  undefined        // The placeholder text to use.
                 }
         }
 };